ThalesGroup/application-gateway/README.md

 # **Accessing the Image**

-To load the image from Docker Hub the &#39;docker pull&#39; command should be used.
+To load the image the &#39;docker pull&#39; command should be used.
 The image name should be supplied with the pull command, along with a tag which corresponds to the image version number.
 For example:

-docker pull thalesgroup/application-gateway:1.0.0
+docker pull docker-public/application-gateway:latest

 # **How to use this image**